-The 2018 Academy Awards will be held March 4th.
-Many of the events and Oscar parties surrounding the Academy Awards are closed to the general public, but there are lots of ways to join in the excitement if you're in town during Oscar Season.
-If you're hoping to get a glimpse of the red carpet in person, you have to plan way ahead.
-Oscars.org posts a lottery application each fall, usually in October, for the Oscar Fan Experience, where applicants are selected at random for bleacher seats on the red carpet.
+The 2019 Academy Awards will be held February 24 starting at 5 p.m.
+While many of the events and Oscar parties surrounding the Academy Awards are closed to the general public, there are lots of ways to join in the excitement if you're in town during Oscar Season.

-Note: Hollywood Boulevard is closed down to traffic a full week before the awards, and is even closed to foot traffic the day of the event.
+However, if you weren't lucky enough to win one of those seats for this year, there are some Oscar events everyone can attend.
+Keep in mind, though, that Hollywood Boulevard is closed down to traffic a full week before the awards, and is even closed to foot traffic the day of the event.
 So if you don't have an invitation, it's best to stay out of the area on the day.

 The Art of Motion Picture Costume Design at FIDM

-The Fashion Institute for Design and Merchandising in Downtown LA hosts its annual showcase of Oscar-nominated costumes in the Best Costume Design category.
+The Fashion Institute for Design and Merchandising (FIDM) in Downtown LA hosts its annual showcase of Oscar-nominated costumes in the Best Costume Design category.
 The Free exhibit includes nominated costumes from the current year's nominees as well as the winners for best costume design from the previous year.